microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 ## Format Management

-The actively used format is stored and manabed by an `IPersistedConfigStore`.
+The actively used format is stored and managed by an `IPersistedConfigStore`.
 This configuration dictates all pieces of policy which impact the set of allowed ops, write format, etc.

 This config store is serialized at summarization time,